linuxlewis/djorm-ext-pgfulltext/README.rst

 ^^^^^^^^^^^^^^^

 - The config parameter is optional and defaults to 'pg_catalog.english'.
 - The fields parameter is optional.
-If a list of tuples, you can specify the ranking of each field, if it is None, it gets 'A' as the default.
+If a list of tuples, you can specify the ranking of each field, if it is None, it gets 'D' as the default.
 - It can also be a simple list of fields, and the ranking will be selected by default.
 If the field is empty, the index was applied to all fields ``CharField`` and ``TextField``.

 To search, use the ``search`` method of the manager.
 The current implementation, by default uses unaccent extension for ignore the accents.
 Also, the searches are case insensitive.